 We all have spent time debating what our career path will look like.
 What do I want to do?
 What am I passionate about?
 What kind of company am I looking to work for?
-These are the questions that we spend an immense amount of time ruminating over in our heads, but we often forget to consider one of the most important questions: what is the best career for my personality type?
+We spend an immense amount of time ruminating over these questions.
+However, we often forget to consider one of the most important questions: what is the best career for my personality type?

-Choosing a career based on your personality type can help you find a job that allows you to use your strengths to thrive, and challenge you in ways that keep you excited.
-Deciding on a career path with your personality traits in mind makes it increasingly likely that it will be a good fit, and that you will want to be in it for the long haul.
+Choosing a career based on your personality type can help you find a job that challenges you and allows you to use your strengths.
+By deciding on a career path that suits your personality type, you increase the chances of finding a career you want to stay in for the long haul.

 What Is the Myers-Briggs Test?